 From the game’s marketing information: “His fate is in your hands!
 Step through the stones of Craigh Na Dun and run through the Scottish Highlands with the handsome Jamie.
 The year is 1743, and the outlaw James Fraser is at your side as you navigate the thrills and dangers of the Highlands.
 Use your wit, reach the right locations, make the right friends, and gather the items you need, all while keeping Jamie out of the hands of the many who would do him wrong.
 The gallows await fair Jamie (or worse!) should you fail.
 Fulfill your destiny, and win his heart.
 Only then will victory be yours!”

 Ashley discussed their process: “I started December 2019.
 This past December, we were finally able to go forward.
-We got the contract from Sony in November.
-It was a long process!
 We got approvals for the design of the game, and access to the virtual library.
 We could figure out images that would go with the components we had.”
 Once they had that, Matthew figured out the graphic design for the game.

-Was Sony/Starz helpful?
-Enthusiastic?
-Ashley said, “They were enthusiastic.
-They didn’t really have a board game.
-They had Destiny Dice, but that wasn’t the same thing.”
+I’ve had reservations about a previous game, Destiny Dice, so I asked how they overcame the failings of that one to make this new game.
 (For my review of Destiny Dice, a game that came out a couple of years ago, click here.)
-I’ve had reservations about this previous game, so I asked how they overcame the failings of that one to make this new game.
 My concern with a platform like this is that the show is so big and layered – a group of women will come together over a glass of wine or three, and are they going to be able to figure it out easily enough to have a good time in an evening?
 Ashley feels that the new game will let us do that.
 “The idea behind this was that we wanted to bring everybody to the table – people whose board games lives consisted of Scrabble for their whole lives, and those who have played campaigning, like Mage Knights, epically, every week.
 We want to bring both those sets to the table.
 It should be intuitive enough once you’ve figured out the first turn order.
 It’s the repetition of that, it’s just your personal strategy that changes on what you choose to do, but the game play isn’t going to change on you as you go.”

 She added, “But there’s enough in there that if you are an experienced board game player, you’re not sitting there bored waiting for the next thing to happen.
 That was our goal, as many people at the same table as possible enjoying it at the level they’re at.
 You can have the game player who knows nothing about Outlander, and you can have the Outlander fan who doesn’t play board games, and they will have a good evening.
 We also tried to be strategic about the length, because you don’t want to have just a tease of a game, because then you can’t be really invested and immersed in that world, but we also know, especially being parents now, you don’t have time to spend four hours on a game.
 That’s not going to happen any more.
 What’s a good length?
 If you can watch an episode of Outlander, you can play a round.
 So we wanted to find something that made sense.
 A lot of these pieces, once you apply a little logic to it, they fell together really nicely.”